nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**

-1. User requests to search for students with additional filters (e.g., by grade, tag, or other criteria).
+1. User requests to search for students with additional filters (e.g., by grade, or other criteria).
-2. System prompts the user to specify the filters (e.g., grade range, specific tag, etc.).
+2. System prompts the user to specify the filters (e.g., grade range etc.).
 3. User specifies the filters and submits the search request.
 4. System retrieves students that match the specified filters and displays the filtered list.